suzannejmatthews/aosk/chapter3.md

 # What is John the Ripper?
 John the Ripper is a software tool used for password cracking.
 It is free and runs on the most common operating systems (i.e Windows, Linux, MacOS, Ubuntu).
 There is a free version of this software, which is frequently used.
 If the user needs an enhanced version of this software, there are available versions for purchase.

-## What is a hash?
-Passwords are not stored in plain text.
-They are encrypted using asymmetric **hash functions**.
-A hash is a function that transforms the input into an encoded string of characters with fixed length.
-The function behaves like a normal mathematical function, transforming the input.
-The difference is that a hash function makes the reverse impossible unless the function is known.
-A common attack on such an encryption is a rainbow table.

 ## What is a rainbow table?
 You can use WinRTGen to create your own rainbow table.
 A **rainbow table** is essentialy a special wordlist that you create for a specific type of hash.
 Since in the previous years, the passwords have been improved, the common wordlist will probably fail, assuming that a person does not uses simple passwords anymore.
 Generating a new rainbow table requires a good computer configuration, depending on how big the table would be and the type of hash used.